imh/gnss-analysis/README.md

 node.
 - `report` should return a string.
 This will be output from the program.
 - A report can can depend on folds, maps, and summaries.

+## SITL

+`SITL` is the class that manages the DAG of `Report` and `Analysis` dependencies and computations.
+You initialize it with a data set and an update step which will be executed before any of the computations on each data point.
+The update function is useful for updating any global states.

+You add the reports you want computed to the `SITL` object via `.add_report` and it will add any analyses necessary to compute the report.
+The reports are computed via the `.compute` function.

+## Development

+If you want to write new reports and analyses, simply write the `Report` and `Analysis` as desired (detailed in the "Structure" section of the README) and add the new report to your existing `SITL` object via `.add_report(Foo())` before the `SITL`'s `.compute()` is called.
+That part is intended to be nice and simple.